hirai-yuki/StoryboardHelper/README.md

 StoryboardHelper is inspired by [Lin-Xcode5](https://github.com/questbeat/Lin-Xcode5).

-If there is [Lin-Xcode5](https://github.com/questbeat/Lin-Xcode5), StoryboardHelper would not exist.
+If StoryboardHelper were not for [Lin-Xcode5](https://github.com/questbeat/Lin-Xcode5), would not exist.

 I have great respect for the [Katsuma Tanaka@questbeat](https://github.com/questbeat) that created the [Lin-Xcode5](https://github.com/questbeat/Lin-Xcode5).